Chapter 6.12

 2. The estimated number of persons expected to attend;

-3. The estimated duration of such function, which shall not exceed twelve hours’ continuous duration;
+3. The estimated duration of such function;

-4. The location of the function; and
+4. The location of the function;

-5. Information concerning the proposed program, security plans, water, food, sanitation facilities and provision for cleanup.
+5. Information concerning the proposed program, security plans, water, food, sanitation facilities and provision for cleanup;

-C. Applicants shall include specifications for parking of motor vehicles, designating area, ownerships, copies of permits or consent to use, etc., signed by property owners of the proposed parking area.
-Permit applicants, sponsors and property owners of parking areas for such functions shall provide clearly designated parking spaces together with sufficient attendants to control ingress and egress to the roads and streets maintaining access for safety, fire protection and emergency vehicles of the town.
+b.
+Permit applicants, sponsors and property owners of parking areas for such functions shall provide clearly designated parking spaces together with sufficient attendants to control ingress and egress to the roads and streets maintaining access for safety, fire protection and emergency vehicles of the Town.
 (Ord.
+17-578 § 1 (Exh.
+C (part)), 2017: Ord.
+15-565 § 2, 2015; Ord.
 60 §§ 2, 3, 4, 1970)

-6.12.040 Bond.
+6.12.040 Violation--Penalty.